microsoft/FluidFramework/docs/content/docs/deployment/azure-frs.md

 ## Managing containers

-The `FrsClient` API exposes `createContainer` and `getContainer` functions to create and get containers respectively.
+The `AzureClient` API exposes `createContainer` and `getContainer` functions to create and get containers respectively.
 Both functions take in the below two properties:

 * A *container config* that defines the ID of the container and an optional entry point for logging.
 * A *container schema* that defines the container data model.